 My experiences as a Canadian living and working in China are different from most.
 I am a Canadian of Chinese descent – I LOOK Chinese, but I behave like a Canadian.

 This duality was advantageous at times, but it has also been the source of immense grief and frustration.

-The perspective from which I write this blog series on teaching in China will be from a Chinese-Canadian perspective, but I will try to include perspectives from the typical (i.e. Caucasian) foreigner whenever possible.
+The perspective from which I write this blog series on teaching in China will be from a Chinese-Canadian perspective.
+I will try to include perspectives from the typical (i.e. Caucasian) foreigner whenever possible.

 Why China? – TESOL China

-I have always loved teaching, and when I caught the travel bug on a trip to Spain at age 16, I knew I wanted a job that allowed me to do both.
+I have always loved teaching.
+When I caught the travel bug on a trip to Spain at age 16, I knew I wanted a job that allowed me to do both.
 By the time convocation rolled around in June, I’d already decided I wanted to live and work in China.

 Why China?
 For me, it was because I felt I knew what it means to be Canadian, and it was finally time for me to learn what it’s like to be Chinese.

 Now, I am actually Hong Kong Chinese, which, I found out after arriving on the mainland, is COMPLETELY different from being mainland Chinese (or Taiwanese Chinese).

 I could have joined the NET (Native English Teacher) scheme and worked in Hong Kong, but I still have a lot of relatives there who would take care of me and I wanted to completely sever the umbilical cord, so to speak.

 When I asked my foreign friends, “Why China?” many of them responded that they wanted to try something different and be a part of the growth of a developing country.